-Typos and errors found were corrected and information concerning the ${\rm XL/XE}$ computers were added to the new BASIC XL manual.
+Typos and errors found were corrected and information concerning the XL/XE computers were added to the new BASIC XL manual.

-BASIC XL and other OSS programming languages work best in conjunction with SpartaDOS X V. 4.47 or newer provided by DLT.
+BASIC XL and other OSS programming languages work best together with SpartaDOS X V. 4.47 or newer provided by DLT.